GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

   alt="Screenshot of chrome://topics-internal page with Features and Parameters panel selected.", width="800", height="695" %}

 The meaning of each parameter is explained in the table below.
+(You'll need to scroll it horizontally to see all the details!)

 The parameters correspond to flags that can be set when running Chrome from the command line.
 For example, the demo at [topics-demo.glitch.me](https://topics-demo.glitch.me/) recommends using the